old-malloc/libbme280/README.md

 </p>
 <p style="margin-bottom: 0cm; line-height: 100%">In the next article,
-the shared library will be used to create a graphical web monitor in python language for displaying measurements.</p>
+the shared library will be used to create a graphical web monitor in Python language for displaying measurements.</p>
 <p style="margin-bottom: 0cm; line-height: 100%"><br/>

 </p>